taurusilver7/pokedex/README.md

 Create the pages necessary to navigate the application and initiate the required routes in the App component.
 The application pages include a Search, Pokemon, MyList, About & Compare pages.

-Create & style a higher-order wrapper component for application background layout.
+Create & style a higher-order wrapper component `Background` for application background layout.
+Style the blurred background in `index.scss`

+Organize the /scss directory with /base, /components, /pages, /sections, /utils directories to separate the component stylings from the sections.., Import all to the main /scss/index.scss

+Create a partial `_background.scss` in /scss/background to style the Background component.

+Create a `_base.scss` in /scss/base to set up the default base styling for the application. (margin, box-style..,)